BrainSpawnInfosphere/pelican/content/blog/raspbian/install.rst

 Bypass known_hosts
 ---------------------

-Since all RPi's hostname are raspberrypi.local, it sucks when you try to connect to a new one and you get the man-in-the-middle attack warning.
+Since all RPi's hostname are raspberrypi.local, it **sucks** when you try to connect to a new one and you get the man-in-the-middle attack warning.

 You can disable the check with::

-	ssh -o UserKnownHostsFile=/dev/null username@hostname
+	ssh -o UserKnownHostsFile=/dev/null pi@raspberrypi.local

 OSX
 ~~~~